humannocode/nocodb/README.md

 To make these features more tangible, as well as giving a good impression of what NocoDB in general is already capable of, let's walk through two use cases which are simplified (and only use fake data, including the geographical positions), but are based on actual cases from the humanitarian domain that we encountered in the context of the Russian attack on Ukraine.

 ### Scenario 1: Capturing the demand for humanitarian aid supplies and logistical processing.
-This concerns the provision of supplies to people in crisis areas who are currently unable or unwilling to leave their current location, but also temporarily have no access to sometimes vital goods.
+This concerns the provision of supplies to people in crisis areas who are currently unable to leave their current location, but also temporarily have no access to sometimes vital goods.
 From the perspective of the assisting actors/organizations, the process can be roughly divided into two phases: 1) capturing the demand 2) logistical processing to fulfill the demand.

 #### Phase 1: Capturing the demand through easily fillable order forms.

-With NocoDB, a corresponding table structure can already be defined within a few minutes, which captures the relevant information for an order (request for aid supplies, for example, by a family in the crisis region).
+With NocoDB, a corresponding table structure can be defined within a few minutes, which captures the relevant information for an order (request for aid supplies, for example by a family in the crisis region).

 <img src="demo-screenrecordings/AidDelivery_1.gif" alt="..." />

-Based on this structure, a corresponding form can also be created within a few minutes, which can then be publicly shared via a URL.
+Based on this structure, a corresponding form can also be created within a few minutes, which can then be publicly shared via an URL.

 <img src="demo-screenrecordings/AidDelivery_2.gif" alt="..." />

-The first of the new functions we implemented as part of the funding is the new column type 'Geodata', which stores geographic positions - in this case the location of the people who need the aid supplies - as latitude and longitude.
+The first of the new functions we implemented is the new column type 'Geodata', which stores geographic positions - in this case the location of the people who need the aid supplies - as latitude and longitude.

 This geoposition can also be easily determined automatically based on the GPS information of the mobile device when filling out the form.